Mambay language

-Mangbai (Mamgbay, Mambai) is an Mbum language of northern Cameroon and southern Chad.
+Mambay (Mamgbay, Mangbai) is a Mbum language of northern Cameroon and southern Chad.

 Distribution

 In Cameroon, Mambay is spoken along the Mayo-Kebi River near the Chadian border, in the Djaloumé region (northern end of Bibemi commune, Bénoué department), where there is a massif called Hosséré Mambay.
 It is also spoken in the extreme southeast of Figuil commune, Mayo-Louti department.
 In Cameroon and Chad, there is a total of about 2,500 speakers, many of whom also speak Mundang.